-Then scientists and physicists came along and they tried to make sense of this.
-And they came up with this concept of scotopic lumens.
-They took it a step further and created a series of factors.
-It compares different light sources and how lights appears scotopically versus how a light measures photopically.
+Scientists and physicists tried to make sense of this by coming up with “scotopic lumens”.
+They then took it a step further and created a series of facto.
+These factors compare different light sources by how lights appears: scotopic versus photopic.
 What came out was a series of factors between 0 and 3.
 Some light sources have reduced effective lumens, like High Pressure Sodium.
 Some light sources increased by these factors, like LED.
 The factor associated with LED was higher than Metal Halide.
 It helps to understand why LED Lights are brighter than other light sources.
 Even though the light meter tells us something different.

 8. Rebates at time of purchase

 Utility companies are trying to get their customers to convert to LED.
 Why?
 It’s a matter of economics for them.
 Demand for electricity is growing.
 So once they reach capacity, they have to choices, build more capacity or reduce demand.
 Reducing demand is far more cost effective than increasing capacity.
-So the utility companies offer rebates to purchase LED.
+Utility companies offer rebates to those who buy LED.
 They want you to convert from Metal Halide.
 Every utility company runs their own rebate program.
 But in general, there are some consistent processes and guidelines.
 For the most part:

 Utilities offer both prescriptive and custom rebate options.
-A prescriptive rebate is a definition of what LED bulbs replaces what Metal Halide fixture.
+A prescriptive rebate specifies which LED fixtures can replace a metal halide fixture.
 A custom rebate is for those exceptions not covered by prescriptive conditions

 Most LED products need to be DesignLights Consortium Qualified.
 This is a symbol of efficiency and performance.
 It is the equivalence of Energy Star for consumer products.
 It tells the customer the lights passed a specific lighting standard.